codeface-io/SwiftObserver/README.md

 #### Notes on Observables

 * An `Observable` sends messages via `send(_ message: Message)`.
 The observable's clients, even its observers, are also free to call that function.
-* An `Observable` delivers messages in exactly the order in which they were sent, even when observers, from their message handling closures, somehow cause it to send further messages.
+* An `Observable` delivers messages in exactly the order in which `send(...)` is called, which helps when observers, from their message handling closures, somehow trigger further `send` calls.
 * Just starting to observe an `Observable` does **not** trigger it to send a message.
 This keeps everything simple, predictable and consistent.

 #### Ways to Create an Observable